GueGuerreiro/GueGuerreiro/README.md

 Most of my contributions will be over at my [Drupal.org profile](https://www.drupal.org/u/gueguerreiro)

-I've also made some contributions over at github.
+I've also made some contributions on github.
 Most notably:

 - [hechoendrupal/console - Do not override constructors for service objects, plugins, and controllers](https://github.com/hechoendrupal/drupal-console/issues/4169)
 - [mglaman/drupal-check - Support and pass a --memory-limit option to PHPStan](https://github.com/mglaman/drupal-check/issues/115)